dankamongmen/notcurses/README.md

 * `notcurses-input`: decode and print keypresses
 * `notcurses-tester`: unit testing

-To run `notcurses-demo` from a checkout, provide the `tests/` directory via the `-p` argument.
+To run `notcurses-demo` from a checkout, provide the `data` directory via the `-p` argument.
 Demos requiring data files will otherwise abort.
 The base delay used in `notcurses-demo` can be changed with `-d`, accepting a floating-point multiplier.
 Values less than 1 will speed up the demo, while values greater than 1 will slow it down.

-`notcurses-tester` expects `../tests/` to exist, and be populated with the necessary data files.
+`notcurses-tester` likewise requires that `data`, populated with the necessary data files, be specified with `-p`.
 It can be run by itself, or via `make test`.

 ## Documentation